logicminds/shmock/README.md

    Allow the user to set the context, like environment variables, and response namespaces which would be passed in the body or head to allow for different types of responses for a single command.

+* Pass in the Environment using os.Environ in the headers
+* Pass in the namespace of the command in the header
 ### Similar tools

 * https://bitheap.org/cram/